The court we use is a 50×25 foot court. We include a neutral zone that is 10 ft long with the lines also doubling as

 For a successful suicide, the thrower must complete his throw before he lands, have the throw be successful in completing the out, and he must hustle back across to their own side of the court while remaining inbounds at all times.

 If a player is in the middle of a suicide and is hit in the air he is dead immediately.
 The person performing the suicide must have completed their throw before they are hit for it to count. (they will still be out if their suicide is successful.)
 If a person performing a suicide is hit in the air he is dead on contact.
 The only way he will be counted as still alive is if one of his teammates catches the deflection and his own throw is successful.

 A 10 second countdown will be enforced at the refs discretion when balls are all present on the court to keep the play moving.
 At the end of 10 seconds the team that did not give up the burden across the center line that team will forfeit the balls on their side.

 A catch is considered a ball held under control with two feet inbounds.

-If a catch is made between the legs it only counts once the person has grabbed the ball and transferred it to a controlled position.
+If a catch is made between the legs it only counts once the person has grabbed the ball with at least one hand to establish control.

 If a player jumps in the air and catches a ball and lands one foot out of bounds the catch is no good and the catcher is out.
 The player must have control of the ball with two feet inbounds for the catch to count.